-(1) Tax treaties
+1) Tax treaties

 Tax treaties aim to avoid double taxation, deal with issues related to tax evasion and tax breaks, and promote sound investment and economic exchange between two countries.
-As of the end of February 2015, Japan has concluded 64 tax-related treaties, which are applicable to 89 countries and regions.
+As of February 1, 2016, Japan has concluded 65 tax-related treaties, which are applicable to 96 countries and regions.
 Content such as the following are generally included in those treaties.